S3-working-group/s3-practical-guide/src/introduction/domain.md

 All domains are within the overall domain of an organization and may overlap and/or be fully contained within other domains.

-Domains are delegated to people (e.g. a unit, department, team or individuals), who take accountability for the domain, within the domain’s defined constraints on influence and autonomy.
+Domains are delegated to people (e.g. to a unit, department, team or individuals), who take accountability for the domain, within the domain’s defined constraints on influence and autonomy.

 ---